-So I was thinking it was last year, a couple of days after Christmas, I was on a plane headed to Colorado to visit my sister, Kim, and her family.
+It was a couple of days after Christmas in 2019, I was on a plane headed to Colorado to visit my sister, Kim, and her family.
 It's December in North Dakota and the weather was acting like, well, like it's December in North Dakota; 30 mph winds, sub zero cold, sleet (that's ice and snow together - a lovely combo), and an unpredictable forecast.

 I make it sound as if I live in a covered wagon and my kinfolk and I walk uphill, both ways, to get firewood for our long, "Little House on the Prairie" winters.
 Not quite.
 Instead, I live in Moorhead, MN, population over 42,000, located midway down Minnesota's west border, next to Fargo, ND, with a population over 241,000.
 We are both rural and metropolitan, traditional and contemporary, unassuming and progressive.
 In warm summers and cool falls we enjoy the beautiful colors and bounty of 10,000 lakes (someone counted), woodlands, farmland, parks, and all kinds of activities.
 In the winter you create your own lifestyle survival kit: some choose to travel, binge Netflix, ice fish, eat lots of tator-tot hotdish, play hockey, follow football, rent a stool at a favorite bar, or simply enjoy life at a slower pace, appreciating the hibernating nature of things.